ShehanAT/personal-blog/content/blog/08-30-2019/index.md

 Overall this is a must read book for new software developers because it teaches you that to be a great software developer is more than just coding away in your basement, but rather the implementation and development of best practices listed in this book and the ability to effectively communicate your intentions and ideas with those around you.

-Well that's all for today, I hope you found this guide helpfull.
+Well that's all for today, I hope you found this guide helpful.
 I would greatly appreciate if you could check out my [Youtube channel](https://www.youtube.com/channel/UCtxed_NljgtAXrQMMdLvhrQ?), follow me on [Twitter](https://twitter.com/Shehan_Atuk), [LinkedIn](https://www.linkedin.com/in/shehan-a-780622126/), [Github](https://github.com/ShehanAT) and [Instagram](https://www.instagram.com/shehanthewebdev/).